End Monkey Electrocutions

 If you are planning on building on your property, work with a construction firm that can work around large trees so they do not need to be cut down.

 Keep trees that provide fruits such as mangos, papaya, and pochote.
 These are important for howler monkeys diet.
+But be sure they connect with a canopy line corridor to keep them off the ground.

 Plant fast growing native plants on your property such as cecropia.
 Your property may be the missing link between two fragmented habitats for howler monkeys.
 If there is forest on both sides of your property with no route in between, it would be helpful to plant some trees to connect them.

-Make sure to plant trees far away uninsulated powerlines.
+Make sure to plant trees far away from uninsulated powerlines.
 Fruit trees near a dangerous power line would result in many electrocutions.

 ROPE BRIDGES - Install rope bridges in order to create connectivity.
 There may be trees on your property, but lacking connectivity.
 Contact us if you think a bridge would be helpful to wildlife on your property.

-INSULATE POWER LINES AND TRANSFORMERS - Insulate power lines and transformers on your property.
+INSULATE POWER LINES AND TRANSFORMERS - Insulate power lines and transformers on or near your property.
 Wires can have a weather coating on them, however this does not mean they are insulated and can still cause electrocution.
 Insulation is thicker than weather coating and protects from electric shock.
 Transformers have many dangerous components but can be insulated.
 Contact ICE for more information on how your wires and transformers can be insulated.
-The average cost to insulate a household transformer ranges from $250-$550 USD.
+The average cost to insulate a household transformer ranges from $350-$700 USD.

 MONITOR INSULATED POWER LINES AND TRANSFORMERS - Even insulated wires can deteriorate with weather conditions.
 Insulating components on transformers can come loose.
 If you suspect insulated equipment needs attention, please contact us for more information on how it can be repaired.